Flora-and-Majestic-Fauna-of-Jim-Corbett-National-Park

 Semal (Bombax ceiba)

 Like other trees in the genus Bombax, Bombax ceiba is sometimes called cotton.
-More precisely, it is often called the Ceiba pentandra, Malabar silk-cotton tree, red silk-cotton, red cotton tree, or ambiguously silk-cotton or kapok.
+More precisely, it is often referred to as the Ceiba pentandra, Malabar silk-cotton tree, red silk-cotton, red cotton tree, or ambiguously silk-cotton or kapok.

 Shrubs